squarism/dotfiles/README.md

 re-baseline a box but it'll stomp on your vim config (after backing it up).
 So this is primarily a "fresh machine" kinda of thing.

-  * fish
+  * fish (with fisher)
   * neovim config
   * phoenix desktop manager
   * gitconfig

-The rest of the configs are vestigal
+The rest of the configs are vestigal and will be removed one day:
   * zsh
   * weechat and irssi IRC defaults.
   * gemrc - Gets rid of documentation on Ruby gems.